explosion/spacy-course/chapters/en/slides/chapter4_01_training-updating-models.md

 If we're not starting with a pre-trained model, we first initialize the weights randomly.

-Next, we call nlp dot update, which predicts a batch of examples with the current weights.
+Next, we call `nlp.update`, which predicts a batch of examples with the current weights.

 The model then checks the predictions against the correct answers, and decides how to change the weights to achieve better predictions next time.